Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

-The generality in \Cref{assum:g}(i) and (ii) is obtained by leveraging the strong convexity of either the loss or the penalty; this is a particularly nice situation where, for instance, the derivatives of $\smash{\hbbeta},\smash{\hbpsi}$ exist almost surely ``for free''. \Cref{assum:g}(iii.a) and (iii.b) are more specific and show that without such strong convexity, our results still hold in these specific cases.
+The generality in \Cref{assum:g}(i) and (ii) is obtained by leveraging the strong convexity of either the loss or the penalty. \Cref{assum:g}(iii.a) and (iii.b) are more specific and show that without strong convexity, our results still hold in these specific cases.
 The proof under \Cref{assum:g}(iii.a) and (iii.b) leverages the special form of the loss and penalty and requires a case-by-case analysis for these choices of $(\rho,g)$.
 Although we expect our main results to hold without strong convexity for other penalty functions than the $\ell_1$ norm (e.g., the group Lasso norm or indicator functions of convex sets by developing again case-by-case analysis), a global strategy to characterize the pairs $(\rho,g)$ for which the results hold is currently out of reach.